koushik395/TwitterSentimentAnalysis/README.md

 **Here,I am going to use “Tweepy,” which is an easy-to-use Python library for accessing the Twitter API.
 You need to have a Twitter developer account and sample codes to do this analysis.
 You can find the Colab Notebook code in my Github Repository.**

+TextBlob is actually a high level library built over top of NLTK library.
+First we call clean_tweet method to remove links, special characters, etc. from the tweet using some simple regex.
+Then, as we pass tweet to create a TextBlob object, following processing is done over text by textblob library:
+* Tokenize the tweet ,i.e split words from body of text.
+* Remove stopwords from the tokens.(stopwords are the commonly used words which are irrelevant in text analysis like I, am, you, are, etc.)
+* Do POS( part of speech) tagging of the tokens and select only significant features/tokens like adjectives, adverbs, etc.
+* Pass the tokens to a sentiment classifier which classifies the tweet sentiment as positive, negative or neutral by assigning it a polarity between -1.0 to 1.0 .
+* TextBlob uses a Movies Reviews dataset in which reviews have already been labelled as positive or negative.
+* Positive and negative features are extracted from each positive and negative review respectively.
+* Training data now consists of labelled positive and negative features.
+This data is trained on a Naive Bayes Classifier.
+* Finally, parsed tweets are returned.
+Then, we can do various type of statistical analysis on the tweets.
+For example, in above program, we tried to find the percentage of positive, negative and neutral tweets about a query.

 ## Step 1: Install and Import Libraries
 Before analysis, you need to install textblob and tweepy libraries using !pip install command on your Colab Notebook.